Jeff Cornell’s cool job is the next best thing to being a rock star | Produced by Advertising Publications

 There will also be art for sale, tattoo contests, food and beverages, vendors, entertainment and a lot of great people watching!

 What’s the best part of the job?
 Definitely the best part of the job is making people feel better about themselves.
 It is so rewarding to help work someone through the transformation that can happen as a part of the tattoo experience.
-I get to help them overcome their fear of pain, of judgement and of their own limitations, and help them emerge transformed into a new person.
+I get to help them overcome their fear of pain, of judgment and of their own limitations, and help them emerge transformed into a new person.
 Hopefully, someone they feel better about being.

 What surprises people about what you do?
 I think what ends up surprising people the most about what I do is how friendly I am.
 Along with advancements in artistry, the industry has become a much more professional, welcoming and inviting place and I am all for it.
 I encourage anyone who is curious to visit the Seattle Tattoo Expo or Hidden Hand Tattoo and find out how nice we can be!